Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 Decaf coffee for bakeries refers to high-quality, naturally or chemically decaffeinated beans specifically sourced and prepared for bakery environments, where pairing with pastries and sweets requires a balanced, smooth flavor without the caffeine kick.

 Decaf coffee is not a monolith.
 The best decaf beans for bakeries are often Swiss Water Process or CO2-processed, retaining complex flavor notes that complement baked goods.
 Unlike traditional decaf that can taste flat or ashy, premium decaf offers a full-bodied experience.
 Bakeries can serve decaf espresso, cold brew, drip coffee, or specialty drinks like decaf lattes and mochas.
+The Specialty Coffee Association notes that properly processed decaf can score within 5 points of its caffeinated counterpart on quality scales.
+For bakeries, this means you can offer a decaf that rivals regular coffee in taste, making the upsell seamless.

 Why Decaf Upsells Matter for Bakeries

 Decaf drinkers are a loyal and under-served segment.
 According to a 2023 report by the National Coffee Association, 15% of daily coffee drinkers consume decaf exclusively.
 Another 20% choose decaf in the afternoon or evening.
 That’s a huge pool of potential customers who often settle for a bland cup or skip coffee altogether.
+A study in the Journal of Foodservice Business Research found that beverage upsells can boost restaurant margins by 8–12% when executed with proper training and product quality.
+Bakeries are no exception.

 Key benefits for bakeries: